-Upon information and belief Kerry Ann Sweeney ("Objector") believes she is a member of the class as defined in that certain Notice of Class Action Settlement which is undated.
-She has filed a timely claim on August 31, 2016, via the internet, pursuant to the directions in the Notice of Class Action Settlement.
+Upon information and belief Kerry Ann Sweeney ("Objector") believes she is a member of the class as defined in that certain Notice of Class of Class Action Settlement.
 Her Claim No. is:

-Her address and telephone number are listed at the conclusion of this objection.
+Action Settlement which is undated.
+She has filed a timely claim on address and telephone number are listed at the conclusion of this objection.